-Can guns get wet?
-Yes, guns can get wet and still fire with almost no problems at all, and are very safe to use when hunting in the winter, especially when it is raining.
+Yes, guns can get wet and still fire with almost no problems at all.
+Most guns are very safe to use when hunting in the winter, or to use when it is raining.
 Most guns will even fire while submerged underwater as long as the ammunition is still water tight.
 While guns can rust, as long as you wipe them down and clean them after use, there is very little worry about your gun rusting and not working properly.
-Take the time to celan your gun after every use, and it will ensure the longevity of it for many years.
-One of the biggest things to look for is making sure that rain and snow do not fall into the barrel and sit, this can happen quickly when you are out duck hunting in the rain with your barrel pointed up.
-You can cover your barrel or look for a plug that you can take off when your prey is near.
+Take the time to clean your gun after every use, and it will ensure the longevity of it for many years.

-If you leave your gun out in the rain, snow or laying in water, there is a very good chance that it will ruin the stock.
-Most stocks are coated in laquer to protect it, but given enough time and possible wear from use, water can and will absorb into the wood and cause warping and or cracking in the wood.
+If you leave your gun out in the rain, snow or laying in water, there is a very good chance that it will ruin the stock if it is made of wood.
+Most stocks are coated in lacquer to protect it, but given enough time and possible wear from use, water can and will absorb into the wood and cause warping and or cracking in the wood.
 If this happens, you will have to replace the whole stock of your gun.
 It is best to check your gun for any cracks or wear marks so that you can get them fixed by a gunsmith before taking it out in the harsh weather.

 Yes, guns can and will rust in the rain or snow if not cleaned properly.
 Most guns are made out of steel, aluminum or plastic, so if you have a steel gun, it can rust if you do not clean it after each use.
 Rust may cause little “pits” to form on the barrel and also discoloration which can ruin a firearm.
 Gun cleaning kits are very inexpensive compared to the price of a gun, so having one and using it after each hunt or shoot will save the life of your firearm, and will keep it looking new and firing without any problems at all.